Wellan24/MorethansimplycodeUtils/Java/MorethansimplycodeJavaFramework/README.md

 *com.morethansimplycode.formatting* <br />
 *com.morethansimplycode.formatting.formatters*

-This package contains a class that wrap a StringBuilder, called Stringformatter, which adds a appendFormat method. appendFormat method is a C# like string format function.
+This package contains a class that wrap a StringBuilder, called StringFormatter, which adds a appendFormat method. appendFormat method is a C# like string format function.

 #### How to format a String